yuki-konn/capstone-project-level-3/README.md

 curl -sS https://webi.sh/gh | sh

 // PUSHES CHANGES TO THE ORIGIN'S MAIN BRANCH TO THE REPO URL
-// AND SAVES IT AS THE DEFAULT URL AND BRANCH: git push -u origin main OR git push --set-upstream origin main
+// AND SAVES IT AS THE UPSTREAM(DEFAULT ORIGIN AND BRANCH): git push -u origin main OR git push --set-upstream origin main